chucknorris/roundhouse/README.markdown

 the binaries to your `~/.dotnet/tools` folder.

 You will need dotnet core installed on your box for this to work.
 You can get it here: [https://dot.net](https://dot.net).

+### Docker: Dotnet core global tool

+You can easily integrate RoundhousE in your existing docker infrastructure.
+Use docker compose, or just pull it down directly and run it.
+Yopu should probably build upon the image, and add your own customisations, as appropriate.
+The docker image has the dotnet core global tool distribution of RoundhousE in a Alpine Linux bases container.

+1. Type `docker pull dotnetroundhouse/roundhouse`
+1. Type `docker run dotnetroundhouse/roundhouse`

 ### Source
 This is the best way to get to the bleeding edge of what we are doing.